dydra/http-api-tests/README.md

     bash run.sh extensions/sparql-protocol/temporal-data

-Note that numerous scripts modify the shell variable bindings to correspond to particular variations in repository, graph, or user and, as such, must be run in a distinct shell in order that the modification not be pervasive.
+Note that numerous scripts modify the shell variable bindings to correspond to particular variations in repository, graph, or user and, as such, must be run in a distinct sub-shell in order that the modification not be pervasive.

 The test environment includes a range of repositories and users, as described in the `initialize.sh`